ellisluke/FNTakeHome/README.md

 ### Drawing My Ideas
 ![6 card idea sketches](/ReadmeImages/Sketches.jpg "Card Sketches")

 I quickly drafted six ideas for how to display the card and its data.
 I believe a grid system will be best as it is the most friendly for resizable functionality.
-I created these ideas with that grid system in mind.
 After considering the options for a little while, I think a variant of layout #2 best suits this data, and I will proceed with that one.

 ### Screen Size Compatibility
 I added three CSS `@media screen` rules to account for different screen sizes.
 At its largest, the grid of employee cards contains four cards in a row.
 For a vertical, mobile screen, the grid contains only one card per row.